mickelson/attract/Layouts.md

      then Attract-Mode will autosize based on the value of `height`/`rows`.
      Default value is -1.
    * `glyph_size` - Get the height in pixels of the capital letter.
-   * `spacing` - Get/set the spacing factor between letters.
+   * `char_spacing` - Get/set the spacing factor between letters.
 Default value is 1.0
    * `style` - Get/set the text style.
 Can be a combination of one or more of the following (i.e. `Style.Bold | Style.Italic`):
       - `Style.Regular` (default)